cssg-edu-fa25/basic-instagram-profile-pt1/README.md

 - Ensure you are using attributes in the right places (`src` for images, `href` for links)
 - Your `index.html` file must be located in the **root of the repo**

 p.s.
 Don't worry about making this look pretty, we will work on styling next week!
+The purpose of this assignment is just to get you started with HTML.

 ## 📤 Submitting Your Work